jazzband/django-debug-toolbar/README.rst

 In addition to the built-in panels, a number of third-party panels are contributed by the community.

-The current version of the Debug Toolbar is 1.11.
+The current stable version of the Debug Toolbar is 1.11.
 It works on Django ≥ 1.11.

 Documentation, including installation and configuration instructions, is available at https://django-debug-toolbar.readthedocs.io/.